-Hyprland is a dynamic tiling window compositor that is both highly customizable and eye candy.
+Hyprland is a dynamic tiling window compositor that is both highly customizable and provides plenty of eye candy.

-It is also used the most these days in Linux ricing group.
+It is also very popular in Linux ricing groups these days.
 And why not?
 If you are into customizing the looks of your desktop, Hyprland is surely worth all the hype.

 Things to note before installing Hyprland

-Before starting to install Hyprland, you need to understand a couple of points about stability and compatibility.
+Before you start installing Hyprland, you need to understand a few points about stability and compatibility.

 - Hyprland is not a beginner-centric window compositor.

-- It is Wayland-only.
-So, not all Xorg-only application will work on Hyprland.
+- It is Wayland-only and not all Xorg-only application will work on Hyprland.

 - Nvidia GPUs have limited compatibility due to their proprietary nature.

-- It is not officially supported in virtual machines, but works.
-So, to get a complete result, you should do it in bare metal.
+- It is not officially supported in virtual machines, but somehow it works.
+To get a better result, you should try it on a bare metal.

 - If you are installing on a virtual machine, like VirtualBox, enable 3D Acceleration.
 Moreover, allow a RAM of at least 4 GB.